Tina McKenzie (basketball): Personal life

 McKenzie was born in Albury, New South Wales, on 8 June 1974.
 She had a brother who died at the age of 19 in 1997.

 She left home in 1990 at the age of 16, and moved to Melbourne, where she qualified as a hairdresser and beauty therapist.
 By 1994 she was running a hair dressing store and managing seven employees.
-Her life was changed that year by a fall from a building in Melbourne in which fractured her third and fourth thoracic vertebrae, rendering her an incomplete paraplegic.
+Her life was changed that year by a fall from a building in Melbourne which fractured her third and fourth thoracic vertebrae, rendering her an incomplete paraplegic.
 She lay there for forty minutes before someone found her.
 She spent the next four weeks in the Austin Hospital in Heidelberg, and then another two and a half months in the Royal Talbot Rehabilitation Centre in Kew.
 She was forced to move back in with her parents, where she lived for the next five years, but within a year of her accident, she was managing five hairdressing stores.

 She has a Bachelor of Education degree from Macquarie University, which she attended on an NRMA ParaQuad scholarship.
 As of 2013, she works as a primary school teacher, and lives in St Peters, New South Wales.